Netflix/vmaf/libvmaf/tools/README.md

 # `vmaf`

-`vmaf` is a command line tool supports VMAF feature extraction and prediction.
-The tool takes a pair of input videos and a trained VMAF model and writes an output log.
-Input videos can be either .y4m/.yuv and output logs are available in a number of formats: XML, JSON, CSV, SUB.
+`vmaf` is a command line tool which supports VMAF feature extraction and prediction.
+The tool takes a pair of input videos as well as a trained VMAF model and writes an output log containing per-frame and pooled VMAF scores.
+Input videos can be either `.y4m` or `.yuv` and output logs are available in a number of formats: `.xml`, `.json`, `.csv`, `.sub`.

 ## Usage